HarshPatel5940/Discord-Helper-Bot/README.md

 ### Self Hosting

-Self-hosting your own copy of this bot is not supported nor recommended; the source code is provided here so users and other bot developers can see how the bot functions.
-No help will be provided for compiling, or building any code in this repository, and any changes must be documented as per the [license](https://github.com/HarshPatel5940/Discord-Helper-Bot/blob/main/LICENSE).
+Self-hosting your own copy of this bot is not recommended; the source code is provided here so users and other bot developers can see how the bot functions.
+Any changes must be documented as per the [license](https://github.com/HarshPatel5940/Discord-Helper-Bot/blob/main/LICENSE).